 A long time ago a friend in Hawaii sent me a note that asked- can you betray another in order to be true to yourself?
 I hadn’t at the time a true grasp on what this meant.
 Only that from the outside I clearly was not being true to myself, so obvious was my behavior that I had become blind to it.
-We often to leave people and places in order to get right by ourselves.
+We often have to leave people and places in order to get right by ourselves.

 A long time ago her and I drove south through Utah from Idaho to California and it felt to me like I was holding my breath the entire drive.
-I can see it now form a great distance as the drive in which I made one of the most important choices of my life, or perhaps that choice was already made for me.
+I can see it now from a great distance as the drive in which I made one of the most important choices of my life, or perhaps the choice was already made for me.
 In Utah I kept on saying, I’ll leave it here, I’ll leave it in Utah.
 But we usually, and almost always, follow ourselves home.

 I have become interested lately in how we cleave ourselves from one another, build moats so deep they become oceans and our ships passing in the night exchange nothing.
 He had changed so little and yet, it seemed unfathomable to me that we had ever once shared a room, a planet, a world unto ourselves.
 People we are closest to often become the most difficult of strangers.
 As if the closer you are the farther you can be flung.
 Our space and distance is only comparative to our once extreme closeness.